Coralie Fargeat: Career

 Fargeat's first short film Le télégramme was released in 2003, a film about two women awaiting a postman's delivery during World War II.
 The film won 13 awards at several film festivals.

 In 2007, Fargeat co-created Les Fées cloches [fr] with Anne-Elisabeth Blateau, a comedy mini-series which she also directed.

 Fargeat released her short follow-up Reality+ in 2014.
 The sci-fi tale received a nomination for the Jury Award at the Tribeca Film Festival.

-Fargeat's debut feature film was Revenge (2017), a revenge thriller about a young woman who is raped and left for dead.
-Inspired by revenge movies like Kill Bill, Rambo, and Mad Max, Fargeat was interested in exploring a character who would seem "weak" to others or the audience, but during the film would undergo a transformation into a "kind of superhero" that would set out to get her revenge.
+Fargeat is best known for her debut feature film Revenge (2017), a revenge thriller about a young woman who is raped and left for dead.
+Inspired by other revenge movies such as Kill Bill, Rambo, and Mad Max, Fargeat was interested in exploring a character who would seem "weak" to others and the audience, but during the film would undergo a transformation into a "kind of superhero" that would set out to get her revenge.
 The film had its world premiere at the 2017 Toronto International Film Festival in the festival's Midnight Madness section, and was selected to be screened at 23 additional film festivals.
+Moreover, the release and success of Revenge was the long needed stimulus for once again discussing the lack of diversity in horror filmmaking, and filmmaking as a whole.
+Fargeat herself encouraged conversations regarding this topic, opening up about her long desire to challenge the male perspective in the film industry.

-In 2022, Fargeat directed an episode of the Netflix series The Sandman.
+In 2022, Fargeat directed an episode of the Netflix series The Sandman, "Chapter 9: Collectors."
+In this episode, Fargeat’s style is very evident through her distinct color palette, emphasis on atmospheric elements, and focus on the grotesque.
+For example, in Revenge and The Substance (2024), Fargeat implements an eye-catching neon color palette which carries over into The Sandman.
+With Revenge and The Substance containing deep reds, cold blues, and contrasting blacks and whites to convey emotions and feelings.
+The Sandman falls directly into this color palette as well.
+Also, Fargeat did not rely on dialogue in The Sandman in the same way she did not in Revenge and The Substance, whereas she instead directed emphasis on the atmospheric and visual storytelling aspects.
+This creates a tension that would otherwise not be as strongly felt within the viewers.
+Her focus on the grotesque elements are an important aspect of the stories she tells.
+While The Sandman was nowhere near as graphic as her feature films such as Revenge or The Substance, her thematic interest in the darker and more grotesque aspects of human nature are clearly reflected in the portrayal of the “collectors” and their unsettling motivations.